 Edit.
 Francis J. Grant, W.S., Rothesay Herald and

 The next charter for the Lynns' Highlees

-property was granted to the Hunters not by a Lynn by William
+property was granted to the Hunters not by a Lynn but by William

-Blair, apparently Andrew's heir through his wife, Ann Blair.
+Blair, likely Andrew's heir through his wife, Ann Blair.

 Some Family Papers,